Light-Wizzard/RealityApplication/README.md

 I will write a Book using this App, to show off how it works, because you will have to write the book first, for the app to be able to use it to build all the different formats for output, one being a game.

-This app is designed for those who what to document something, maybe their life, a diary, maybe a story they want to write, a product they want to sell, or something for work, or a corporation that wants a tool that does something far more than just play games, but let me put this storyline into a [Wiki]().
+This app is designed for those who what to document something, maybe their life, a diary, maybe a story they want to write, a product they want to sell, or something for work, or a corporation that wants a tool that does something far more than just play games, but let me put this storyline into a [Wiki Book]( https://github.com/Light-Wizzard/RealityApplication/wiki/Book).

 ### Features